tatva-denish/simplibuild-react-demo/README.md

 # Simplibuild React App
 It is a demo application to display user listing.
 We have built it with React, Redux and Material UI libraries.
-This application is bootstrapped with `Create React App` which provide default support of ES6 standards. we have used eslint with `Airbnb` standards in react development.
+This application is bootstrapped with `Create React App` which provide default support of ES6 standards. we generally use eslint with `Airbnb` standards in react development but not in this case.

 ## Available Scripts